-Mathematical inquiries that develop from the same prompt can follow very different pathways.
-That is because the teacher invites students to participate as much as possible in the direction of the inquiry.
+Mathematical inquiries that start with the same prompt often develop in different ways.
+That is because the teacher invites students to participate as much as possible in directing the inquiry.

-Each class will bring different experiences and prior learning to the inquiry and will express an interest in different lines of inquiry.
+Students bring their own experiences and prior learning to the inquiry and will express an interest in different lines of inquiry.
 Moreover, the teacher, in deciding on the appropriate level of structure, treats each class differently.

 Nevertheless, mathematical inquiries share common features and aim to develop the same habits of mind.
 So, while there is no 'correct' way to orchestrate an inquiry, the teacher should bear in mind seven components.

-In the orientation phase of the inquiry, students attempt to understand the prompt by making an observation, posing a question or wondering about its truth.
+In the orientation phase of the inquiry, students attempt to understand the prompt by making an observation, posing a question or wondering whether it is true or not.
 They think individually before pairing up to discuss ideas.
 Each pair feeds back a question or comment to the class.
-In the process, the teacher aims to draw out relevant knowledge.
+In the process, the teacher aims to draw out relevant knowledge that students already hold.
 (See How to get started with Inquiry Maths.)

 (More question stems to promote mathematical thinking.)

-The teacher reviews the questions and observations (perhaps 'thinking aloud') and might take the opportunity to comment on possible lines of inquiry.
+The teacher reviews the questions and observations (perhaps 'thinking aloud') and takes the opportunity to comment on possible lines of inquiry.
 Students, still in their pairs, participate in directing the inquiry by selecting a regulatory card - a selection that is then justified to the class.

 The class might, under the teacher's guidance, decide to collaborate on one class-wide line of inquiry.
-Alternatively, there might be multiple lines of inquiry as students explore individually.
+Alternatively, there might be different lines of inquiry as students attempt to answer more than one of their questions.

-Students decide on a period of exploration when they aim to generate more examples, find a case that satisfies the condition in the prompt or make and test a conjecture.
-At the end of the exploration, students form a generalisation by spotting a pattern or by identifying when the prompt is true or false.
+During a period of exploration students generate more examples, search for cases that satisfy the condition in the prompt, or make and test conjectures.
+As they explore, students look for patterns and connections from which they can form a generalisation or decide if the prompt is true or false.

 When there is an impasse in the inquiry - perhaps due to the lack of conceptual or procedural knowledge or because of a commonly-held misconception - the teacher decides on how to intervene.
 That intervention might entail a whole-class episode when knowledge is shared or constructed collaboratively.
 In this phase the teacher aims to draw upon and develop students' existing knowledge.
 If the issue is isolated to a small group, the teacher might encourage a student to explain to her or his peers.